Alf-caput/git-handbook-ufv/README.md

 ![index-worktree diagram discarding worktree](images/restoring-when-staged.jpg)

-In conclusion, the restore workflow we will be `git restore --staged` -> `git restore` or `git clean`, this way we first unstage changes from the staging area without modifying the working directory and afterwards we have the option to discard from the working directory.
+In conclusion, the restore workflow will be `git restore --staged` -> `git restore` or `git clean`, this way we first unstage changes from the staging area without modifying the working directory and afterwards we have the option to discard from the working directory.

 ## 6. Commit and commit messages

 |   Command  |            Description           | Common Args |             Args Description            |
 |:----------:|:--------------------------------:|:-----------:|:---------------------------------------:|
 | git commit | Record changes to the repository |    -a -m    | stage all TRACKED files, inline message |

-Once we have the changes we want in our staging area, we are ready for commiting.
+Once we have the changes we want in our staging area, we are ready for commiting (generating a checkpoint).

 ```bash
 git commit